SamuelGoeren/smo-routing-tool/README.md

 -Accurately simulate moon unlock requirements like in the original game

 -It is not yet possible to freely go around kingdoms.
-You can only play in the order of the any% route and not go back to a previous kingdom.
+You can only play in the kingdom order of the any% route and not go back to a previous kingdom.

 <h2>Coming soon (or eventually (hopefully))</h2>